 Overshadowed by both Zion National Park and Bryce Canyon National Park this is a hidden gem that must be on your road trip itinerary.

-Accommodations in and around Coral Pink Sand Dunes State Park:
+Accommodations Near Coral Pink Sand Dunes State Park

 There is a campground located at the Coral Pink Sand Dunes which is nice, however there is not too many other accommodations nearby.
 If you are planning on trying to stay at a hotel, continue up towards Bryce Canyon National Park as this will be the destination for Day 4.